The

 DeWalt

-was something of a community activist, and was involved in several local organizations.
+was a community activist, and was involved in several local organizations.
 He was one of the

 most vocal critics of the closing of Main Street to automobile